Simply007/community-content-backlog/OUTLINE.md

       * resolve rich text to a structured React components
 * Interested in static site generator - meet us and the stand
 * Deploy showcase and add the link + QR code to the presentation

+Note

+Static site sounds like 1995.
+Set of few not at all flexible HTML files suitable maybe for landing pages, right?
+But what if I told you that static sites are just like dynamic pages with caching.
+That your static website can automatically stay up-to-date even with frequent changes of content.
+Is the benefit of performance, security and easy hosting worth considering going static?

+Using GraphQL has many benefits and front-end developers percieve it as industry standard.
+I will show you how to leverage GraphQL within a project that uses Kentico Cloud and other third party services and how it speeds up its development.

 ### Expectations